technofocus-pte/msignt2/Lab 01-  Setting up Azure Machine Learning Workspace.md

 >In this task, we will setup AML workspace for building, training, and deploying the predictive model in the banking scenario.

-1. In the Edge browser, navigate to Azure Portal at `https://portal.azure.com` and Sign In using your Azure user credentials (provided in the resources section).
+1. In the Edge browser, navigate to Azure Portal at `https://portal.azure.com` and Sign In using your Azure user credentials (provided in the Resources section).

 2. Click on Cloud shell and select **Bash**.